 PY 702.
 History and Systems of Psychology.
 2 Hours.

-Major schools of psychology; influential figures in psychology.
+Major schools of thought in psychology; influential figures in psychology.

 PY 704.
 Social Psychology.
 3 Hours.